ikreymer/ipfs-url-index/README.md

 ### Tests

-Run `ava test/test.js` to run test suite.
+Run `ava` or `yarn test` to run the test suite.
+(The test suite currently must be run sequentially).